thirdelement/djdarks/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer apart from the instances of external source use mentioned above.

 ### Media

 -   The background images for the Home, Mixes, Dates and Contact pages were found at https://unsplash.com/.
 The image for the About page was found at https://www.deviantart.com/.
-There links to the Creator page for each are:
+There are links to the Creator page for each below:
     - Homepage - [Nikolai Chernichenko](https://unsplash.com/@perfectcoding?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
     - About - [Pulse-v2](https://www.deviantart.com/pulse-v2/art/Croydon-Skyline-16563186)
     - Mixes - [Fred Moon](https://unsplash.com/@fwed?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)